zzzyyyxxxmmm/basics/Java/Spring/README.md

 Aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
 It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification, such as "log all function calls when the function's name begins with 'set'".
 This allows behaviors that are not central to the business logic (such as logging) to be added to a program without cluttering the code, core to the functionality.
 AOP forms a basis for aspect-oriented software development.

 ## IOC
 In software engineering, inversion of control is a programming principle.
 IoC inverts the flow of control as compared to traditional control flow.
-In IoC, custom-written portions of a computer program receive the flow of control from a generic framework.
+In IoC, custom-written portfions of a computer program receive the flow of control from a generic framework.

 ## DI
 In software engineering, dependency injection is a technique whereby one object supplies the dependencies of another object.
 A "dependency" is an object that can be used, for example as a service.
 Instead of a client specifying which service it will use, something tells the client what service to use.